Oriental pratincole: Nesting

 They lay 2–3 eggs on the ground.

 Distribution

 The Oriental pratincole is native to Asia, breeding from North Pakistan and the Kashmir region, and sporadically southwards towards the Maldives and Sri Lanka, Indochina, eastern China, Manchuria and the Philippines.
 It is migratory and winters throughout the Indomalayan realm and northern Australia.

 Vagrancy

-They are rare north or west of their breeding range, but, amazingly, this species has been seen as far away as Great Britain more than once.
+They are rare north or west of their breeding range, but have been seen as far away as Great Britain more than once.
 The first record of a sighting in the Western Palearctic was in Suffolk, England, in June 1981.
 On 7 February 2004, 2.5 million oriental pratincoles were recorded by the Australasian Wader Studies Group on the Eighty Mile Beach in Australia's north-west.
 There had previously been no record of such a large number of birds and it is supposed that weather conditions caused much of the world's population of the species to congregate in one area.